B2-Kumar/Notes/computer network.md

 > 1mbps = 1000000 bits/second.

 WWW - world wide web (Tim Berners Lee).

+What happens when we surf the Internet?
+1. Extracting IP address of a URL (Uniform Resource Locator) In our browser, we enter the URL (Uniform Resource Locator) address of the website we want to visit.
+Once we enter the URL address of the website, the browser with the help of the DNS (Domain Name System) extracts the IP address corresponding to the URL address that is entered.
+The DNS (Domain Name System) contains the mapping of the URLs along with their corresponding IP addresses.
+2. Sending request to the server to access the webpage and receiving response Once we get the IP address of the website we want to access using DNS, the browser sends an HTTP (Hypertext Transfer Protocol) request to the server to extract the HTM (Hypertext Markup Language)L webpage corresponding to the IP address.
+This request is sent over PORT 80 using TCP (Transmission Control Protocol).
+Once the server receives this HTTP request, it responds back with an HTTP response.
+This HTTP response consists of the information related to the HTML page corresponding to the IP address of the website.
+3. Receiving HTTP response and displaying the webpage The browser receives the HTML (Hypertext Markup Language) information for the website along with the response and hence, it processes and displays the HTML page on the browser.
+Finally, the users can see an HTML page for the URL that they entered.

+What is Circuit Switching?
+In circuit switching, a dedicated communication channel is set up between the sender and the receiver.
+Due to the dedicated circuit, there is extremely little chance of data loss or error but a lot of bandwidth is lost because other senders cannot utilize the same channel when a transmission is going on. example - Traditional Telephone calls, Emergency services.

+What is packet swithching?
+In packet switching, the message is first divided into data packets and then transmitted  individually over the network, and each packet can take a different route to reach its destination.
+It is connectionless, as it doesn't require a dedicated communication channel.
+These data packets are then grouped at the receiver's end to obtain the actual data or message. example - Internet Browsing, streaming communication, email communication.

 NIC (Network Interface Card) : A NIC is a hardware component that allows a computer or other device to physically connect to a network and communicate with other devices over that network.